Get a free notion reading tracker

 Budget-Friendly Crowd-Pleasers

-• Bruschetta: Diced tomatoes, garlic, basil, and olive oil on toasted baguette slices.
-Costs maybe $15 max and always disappears fast.
+Bruschetta is a total crowd-pleaser: just diced tomatoes, garlic, basil, and olive oil on toasted baguette slices.
+It costs maybe $15 total and always vanishes in minutes.

 I’ve found that the key to budget hosting is to make one thing really well rather than trying to serve a huge spread.
 Quality over quantity works every time!